 \subsection{Model calibration and specification}

-We used a total of 11 models in our analysis, including the top-ranked models, ensemble models (weighted and unweighted) from the \textit{n}-sub-epidemic framework, along with ARIMA, GAM, GLM, and SLR (each estimated under a normality assumption), and the Prophet model.
-A detailed description of the methodologies for these models is provided below.
+We used a total of 11 models in our analysis, including the top-ranked models and ensemble models (weighted and unweighted) from the \textit{n}-sub-epidemic framework, together with autoregressive integrated moving average (ARIMA), generalized additive models (GAMs), generalized logistic growth models (GLMs), simple linear regression (SLR), and Prophet models.
+A detailed description of these models is provided below.